geeknoid/FastFormatting/README.md

 # Fast Formatting

 This project is a proof-of-concept showing how to substantially improve string formatting performance in .NET.
-There are two innovations in this code relative to the classic String.Format method:
+There are three innovations in this code relative to the classic String.Format method:

 * The API is divided into parts.
 One part parses the composite format string, while the other part is responsible for the actual formatting work.
 You typically parse